Of Katie Gray, David Boran and the delights of Hippy Wood

 Angus points to a steep pasture dipping to the sea.
 It was here that a Nazi plane crashed after a bombing run over the Glasgow shipyards to the north.
 Nearby farmers, ‘armed with pitchforks’, arrested the surviving crew and marched them off to prison.
 There’s no hint now of the 80 year old year old crash, just the green grass of a tidy field.

 It seems old Davey leaped (‘louped’ in Scots dialect) over the deep rocky crevice to escape the Excise man after a smuggling run.
 There’s a wide variance to the tale; some say DB was fleeing from the Excise, others say he was fleeing from his Ex-wife.
-Either way, the tale stands: Davey Bodan’s Loup is clearly shown on my map, just below Drumshang Farm and the line of a dismantled railway.
+Either way, the tale stands: Davey Boran’s Loup is clearly shown on my map, just below Drumshang Farm and the line of a dismantled railway.
 It’s just south of The Hippie Woods:

 It’s a small copse of oak, birch and ash that lines the old mill stream.
 It seems every summer, a group of wanderers would meet to celebrate an ancient fertility rite called The Beltane.
 They’d gather near where a holly and a rowan tree intimately entwine on a tiny knoll.
 They’d party, salute the fertility festival in (ahem…) distinctive style, dance around a fire and then leave the next morning having thoroughly cleaned up the site of their outdoor pursuits.
 They were always welcome, says my sylvan source, as they were very tidy fertility celebrants.